“Et in Arcadia Ego” by Nicolas Poussin

-The term Arcadia symbolised pure, rural, idyllic life, far from the city.
+The term Arcadia symbolized pure, rural, idyllic life, far from the city.
 This term was used as a contrast to the many Ancient Greeks who lived in the city-states close to the sea and led the busy urban life of the polis.
-Only the Arcadians, in the middle of the Peloponnese, which lacked cities led the ideal shepherd’s life.
+Only the Arcadians, in the middle of the Peloponnese, which lacked cities, led the ideal shepherd’s life.

 There is, however, ambiguity in the phrase, and it is the subject of debate by historians.
-“Et in Arcadia ego” has been interpreted to mean “I too [was] in Arcadia” meaning that “the person buried in this tomb once lived in Arcadia”, suggesting that the person too once enjoyed the pleasures of life on earth.
+“Et in Arcadia ego” has been interpreted to also mean “I too [was] in Arcadia.”
+This implies that the person buried in this tomb once lived in Arcadia, suggesting that the person too once enjoyed the pleasures of life on earth.
 This reading was common in the 18th and 19th centuries.
 Today the interpretation is that “ego” is referring to “Death” and is the more modern interpretation.
 Either way, the message was meant to set up an ironic contrast between the shadow of death and the usual idle pleasures of ancient Arcadia.

 Poussin painted two versions of the subject under the same title.
 His earlier version, painted in 1627, is held at Chatsworth House.
 This later version has a far more geometric composition, and the figures are much more contemplative.
 The mask-like face of the shepherdess echos the Classical “Greek profile”.

 The official title of this painting “Et in Arcadia Ego” has been referenced in several literary, musical and artistic work which include: